rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

 #### Result

 Two Kubernetes clusters are deployed into your AWS account, one running Rancher Server and the other ready for experimentation deployments.
+Please note that while this setup is a great way to explore Rancher functionality, a production setup should follow our high availability setup guidelines.

 ### What's Next?